clarkdatalabs/web_network_visualization/README.md

 We assume that:

-- You&#39;ve had experience with another programming such as Python, Java, or C++
+- You&#39;ve dabbled with another programming such as Python, Java, or C++
 - You have some working knowledge of HTML, CSS and Javascript regardless of skill level, our hope is to get you up and running with a simple network visualization and slowly build more complexity as we move forward.

 # Download the Code